Stormynova/Uno_Card_detection/README.md

 ## Usage

 1. Upload an image of an Uno card, the system works best with images with a clear or plain background, it still works with images with a complicated background, but with lower success.
+2. for the image uploder, the images should be taken at a medium distance from the card, about 45 cm

 ## Live Testing